 Diatomaceous Earth (DE) is a soft, siliceous sedimentary rock that is composed of the fossilized exoskeletons of tiny single-celled, micro-organisms called diatoms.
 When these organisms died, their skeletal remains settled to the bottom of large bodies of water and became fossilized.
-It is the fossilized exoskeletons of these diatoms that create diatomaceous earth.
-Diatomaceous Earth is made up primarily of silicon dioxide (Si02), among additional trace elements.
+It is those fossilized exoskeletons of the diatoms that create DE which is primarily comprised of silicon dioxide (Si02), among other trace elements.

-Our Red Lake Earth Diatomaceous Earth comes from the pristine province of British Columbia, Canada.
-Red Lake Earth DE is from a fresh water deposit that contains the Melosira granulata species of diatom.
-This species is from the Miocene age.
-Hence, this DE deposit is between 12 to 13 million years old.
+Our Red Lake Diatomaceous Earth comes from the pristine province of British Columbia, Canada from a freshwater deposit that contains the Melosira Granulata species of diatom.
+From the Miocene age, this DE deposit is between 12 to 13 million years old.
 The area just outside of Vale, Oregon is home to our White Lake Earth DE.
 This deposit contains the same species of diatom as our Red Lake Earth.
-The Melosira granulata diatoms have an immense number of pores.
-As a result, this trait provides a strength to absorb.
-Several of our Diatomaceous Earth products are on the Organic Materials Review Institute (OMRI) list for use in organic production.
+The Melosira Granulata diatoms have an immense number of pores.
+As a result, this trait provides its strength to absorb.
+Several of our DE products are on the Organic Materials Review Institute (OMRI) list for use in organic production.

 DE provides the contents for use in the manufacture of insect control products.
 As well, these insect control products rely on a physical mode of action rather than a chemical mode of action.
 The results, a natural insecticide product that is safe for humans and animals.
 Pet litters, industrial absorbents, and filtering medias also use DE due to its strength to absorb.
 Also, DE is a often turned to for anti-caking agents in animal feeds.
 It is no wonder that DE is now a superb choice to produce health products, toothpastes and makeup.